FabianScott/GFlowNetsA/README.md

 and sample graph clusterings from a given adjacency matrix.
 The graph clustering folder is setup with an __init__ file, such that the classes and functions in core can be used across the entire library.

+To run the GFlowNet on small synthetically created graphs use the script GraphsSmall/RunComparison.py, for the karate graph use GraphsLarge/RunKarateClub.py